 The 21st Century Scholars Program promotes ongoing awareness of workforce diversity in the National Institutes of Health (NIH) extramural research program.
-Sponsored by the Chief Officer for Scientific Workforce Diversity (COSWD) Office, the 21st Century Scholars Program builds a self-reinforcing culture of mentoring and support at NIH.
+Sponsored by the Chief Officer for Scientific Workforce Diversity (COSWD) office, the 21st Century Scholars Program builds a self-reinforcing culture of mentoring and support at NIH.
+Mentors chosen for the program are seasoned, experienced NIH scientific extramural staff members who are committed to professional development.

 - Delivers a 6-month program with distinct levels of engagement: cohort and personal mentoring